 After pitching the yeast, shake or aerate the whole thing (or the must) for oxygen to get it going.
 Then let your mead sit for 2-3 weeks to ferment, aka the primary stage.
 For the first 5-7 days, you can shake the container or stir the mead a few times for oxygen.
 You'll see lots of little bubbles flowing up, it will stop after a few weeks.

 When there is no more or very few bubbles, we can rack the mead (rack meaning leaving the sediments behind & getting the clear liquid on top).
-After racking, leave it for another month at least to age, some call this conditioning your mead or the secondary.
+After racking, leave it for at least another month to age, some call this conditioning your mead or the secondary.
 This helps improve the taste.
-You can then enjoy the mead.
+You can then enjoy the taste.

 One flower mead I'm experimenting is chamomile mead.